Previous | Next

-"It's still hard to believe that a book is alive."
-He insisted, although he still handled it delicately.
+"I still find it hard to believe that a book has feelings," he insisted, although he handled it delicately just to be sure.
 His heart sunk when he saw the inside.
 There were no pages.
 It was just a blank white surface.
 "Oh no."

 "Exciting, isn't it?"
 Kate smirked.

 Evina wasn't about to give up now.
-He tapped the book angrily like he was trying to get it to wake up.
-But he didn't expect it to actually work.
+He tapped the book angrily like he was trying to wake it up.
+He didn't expect it to actually work.

-There were some flickers and then the white surface lit up.
+There were some flickers.
+Then the white surface lit up.
 It was a computer screen.

 Evina was excited to know what this was about.

-Evina flipped through the pages which seemed to have no end.
+Evina flipped through the pages.
+There seemed to be no end.
 They covered hundreds of topics that were mostly foreign to him.
-"Oh..." he noticed the thing had selected the right chapter.
-"This has to be it!"
+"Oh."
+He noticed the thing had selected the right chapter.
+"This must be it!"

-Evina continued to read it for a while the others listened intently.
+Evina continued to read it while the others listened intently.
 Gyro had taken a notepad and scribbled down as many notes about the masking as he could.
-When the chapter was finally finished Evina closed the book and they all rested.
+When the chapter was finally finished, Evina closed the book, and they all rested.

-"Now that's what we were looking for!"
-The chicken exclaimed.
+"Now, that's what we were looking for!"
+Gyro exclaimed.
 Evina hadn't seen him so happy in a long time.

 "We're going to mask ourselves?"
 Glue Stick inquired.

-"We would be risking a whole lot if we didn't try."
-Gyro replied.
-"Until we get to Earth we must focus all our attentions on masking."
+"We would be risking a whole lot if we didn't try," Gyro replied.
+"Until we get to Earth, we must focus all our attention on masking."